 CHIC is that the owner of the dog agrees to reveal all health test

 information no matter what the results.
-The more owners that agree to
+The more owners who agree to

-breed will be healthier for it.
+breed is healthier for it.
 How CHIC are you?
 Discuss CHIC with your breeder or click here for more information.

 Photo credits: Craig Koshyk, Russ Dodd, Jeremy Kezer